Jump (Van Halen song)

 "Jump" is a song by American rock band Van Halen.
-It was released in December 1983 as the lead single from their album 1984.
+It was released in December 1983 as the lead single of their sixth studio album, 1984.
 It is Van Halen's most successful single, reaching number 1 on the US Billboard Hot 100.
-The song differs from earlier Van Halen songs in that it is driven by a keyboard line, although the song does contain a guitar solo.
+The song differs from earlier Van Halen songs in that it is driven by a keyboard riff, although the song does contain a guitar solo.
 David Lee Roth dedicated the song to martial artist Benny "The Jet" Urquidez, of whom he was a student.
-In 2021, Rolling Stone ranked "Jump" at number 177 on their updated list of the 500 Greatest Songs of All Time.
+In 2021, Rolling Stone ranked "Jump" at number 177 on its updated list of the "500 Greatest Songs of All Time".

+"Jump" was one of the few Van Halen songs originally recorded by Roth that Sammy Hagar would perform live during his tenures with the band.